mathewbarlow/thorpe_tropopause/README.md

 <b> References </b>

 Hoskins, B.J., McIntyre, M.E. and Robertson, A.W., 1985.
 On the use and significance of isentropic potential vorticity maps.
 Quart.
 J. Roy.
 Meteor.
-Soc., 111(470), pp.877-946.
+Soc., 111, 877-946.

-Thorpe, A., 1985: Diagnosis of balanced vortex structure using potential vorticity.
+Thorpe, A.J., 1985: Diagnosis of balanced vortex structure using potential vorticity.
 J. Atmos.
 Sci., 42, 397-406.

+Thorpe, A.J., 1986: Synoptic Scale Disturbances with Circular Symmetry.
+Mon.
+Wea.
+Rev., 114, 1384–1389.